The cheapest way to update a Will or create a new one

 I highly recommend this guide as it contains:

-- 10 simple steps to cut your inheritance tax bill
+- The simple steps to cut your inheritance tax bill

-- real life case studies showing people who have reduced their inheritance tax bill by following the advice in this guide
+- real life examples showing people who have reduced their inheritance tax bill

 - details of which of your assets will attract inheritance tax and which assets will not